 Venue: Kurayoshi Sekigane Municipal Exchange Center

-This conference will explore the history, culture and religions of Japan, and other countries in Asia, with speakers from several different religious and historical backgrounds offering their insights.
-The organizers of the conference are participants in a small movement of individuals hoping for a full restoration of the original religion that existed on earth at its creation, and believe that Restoration is underway in our time.
-That religion belonged to ALL humankind.
+This conference will explore the history of religions in Japan, with speakers from several different cultural, religious and historical backgrounds offering their insights.
+The organizers of the conference are participants in a small movement of individuals hoping for a full restoration of original Christianity, and believe that Restoration is underway in our time.
 The main session of the conference will be held on Sunday April 4, which is Palm Sunday in the Christian tradition.
-Palm Sunday refers to the triumphal entry of the Savior Jesus Christ into Jerusalem prior to his great sacrifice for all humankind, and we feel the date is meaningful.
-By bringing believers of many faiths together, and sharing our truths with each other, we hope that each participant can understand that all truth is available to all people, no matter who they are or what they believe.
-The goal of the conference is to help individuals of all beliefs to understand that there is no need for boundaries between people; ALL truth is available for ALL humans to freely partake.
+Palm Sunday refers to the triumphal entry of the Savior Jesus Christ into Jerusalem prior to his great sacrifice for mankind, and we feel the date is significant as followers of a great many traditions and beliefs will come together to share their wisdom on that day.
+No matter whether one is Christian or Buddhist, Japanese or Canadian, we all have something we can teach each other, and learn from each other as well.
+We hope this conference is a true international cultural exchange opportunity.

 The conference will feature cultural events, delicious local foods, speakers, exchange sessions, homestay and experience travel opportunities, and excursions to locales of religious, cultural and historical significance.
 Although the conference is primarily to serve the needs and purposes of the Asia region, ALL are welcome to attend and participate.
 For those who wish to attend from overseas, additional information regarding travel and accommodation will be available shortly.
 Please do not feel under any obligation to travel to Japan if your circumstances to not comfortably allow.
 We will make every effort to record and make as much of the conference available online as possible.
 We look forward to seeing as many of you as possible next April, peak cherry blossom viewing time in Japan!